algorithmic-sabotage/asrg/content/docs/about/about.md

 #### Messaging

-We utilise [Signal](https://signal.org/) for the purpose of private messaging.
-Should you wish to send us a message, you are invited to do so via the following email address: `x7kekmg7@proton.me`.
-Please include your Signal number or username in the message, and we shall proceed accordingly.
+We utilize [Signal](https://signal.org/) for secure, private messaging.
+Should you wish to initiate communication, we invite you to contact us via the following email address: `x7kekmg7@proton.me`.
+Kindly include your Signal number or username in your message, and we will proceed accordingly.

 ### Support Us

 #### Support Us With Your Skills

-Should you wish to express your interest in contributing your particular skills and expertise to our research and forthcoming interventions, we would be grateful if you could send us an email at `x7kekmg7@proton.me`.
-In your message, please indicate the specific skills you possess and how you believe you can assist.
-We will contact you at the appropriate time to discuss your potential involvement in greater detail.
+Should you wish to express interest in contributing your specialized skills and expertise to our ongoing research and forthcoming interventions, we respectfully request that you contact us via email at `x7kekmg7@proton.me`.
+In your correspondence, please provide a detailed outline of the specific competencies you possess and explain how you envision your contributions advancing our efforts.
+We will reach out to you at an appropriate time to engage in a more comprehensive discussion regarding your potential involvement.

 ### About this Site